Skip to main content

 Software

-Code based on FEM
+Code based on the FEM

 DRAC is a code based on the Finite Element Method (FEM) and has been developed entirely within the Mechanics of Materials reserArch group (MECMAT) of the Universitat Politècnica de Catalunya (UPC).